Greenhouse gas emissions projections

 4. Nitrogen oxides

 There has been a consistent decline in NOx emissions since 2005, and this trend is expected to continue.
-This decline can be attributed to several key factors, such as the phasing out of coal for electricity generation, the implementation of the Multi-Sector Air Pollutants Regulation (MSAPR) aimed at various industrial facilities within the Heavy Industry and Oil and Gas sectors, as well as a range of measures targeting emissions reduction in the Transportation sector.
+From 2022 to 2030, this trend is primarily driven by the phasing out of coal for electricity generation, and the implementation of the Multi-Sector Air Pollutants Regulations (MSAPR) aimed at various industrial facilities within the Heavy Industry and Oil and Gas sectors.
+Beyond 2030, this reduction is expected to continue due to a range of measures aimed at lowering overall fossil fuel consumption in the Transportation, Buildings, and Oil and Gas sectors.

 5. Particulate matter